xrdocs/cloud-scale-networking/_blogs/2018-05-03-cisco-ios-xr-at-mplswc2018-interop.md

 ## SR and LDP Interworking

-One of the key capabilities of SR is the support of brownfield deployments.
+One of the key usecases addressed by SR is the support of brownfield deployments.
 [Segment Routing interworking with LDP](https://datatracker.ietf.org/doc/draft-ietf-spring-segment-routing-ldp-interop/) IETF draft documents several mechanisms through which SR interworks with LDP in a network where a mix of SR and LDP routers co-exist.

-For scenarios where SR and LDP are available in different parts of the network, a continuous MPLS LSP in the SR-to-LDP direction requires the presence of a so-called **SR Mapping Server (SRMS)**.
+For scenarios where SR and LDP are available in different parts of the network, a continuous MPLS LSP in the SR-to-LDP direction leverages the so-called **SR Mapping Server (SRMS)** function.
 The SRMS is an IGP node advertising mapping between Segment Identifiers (SID) and prefixes advertised by other IGP nodes.

-Cisco’s SR implementation supports SRMS and SR/LDP data-plane interworking functions since 2014.
+**Cisco’s SR implementation supports SRMS and SR/LDP data-plane interworking functions since 2014**.

 Highlights of Cisco’s participation on this test case include:
 * **Cisco was successfully validated as an SR-only node receiving IS-IS SRMS advertisements from a non-Cisco SRMS implementation**
 * **Cisco was successfully validated as an SRMS node in a domain with non-Cisco SR-only nodes**
 * **Cisco was successfully validated as an LDP/SR interconnect “stitching” node**

-For more information, I suggest reviewing these [SRMS](http://www.segment-routing.net/tutorials/2016-09-27-segment-routing-mapping-server/) and [SR / LDP interworking](http://www.segment-routing.net/tutorials/2016-09-27-segment-routing-and-ldp-interworking/) tutorials
+For more information, I suggest reviewing this [SRMS tutorial](http://www.segment-routing.net/tutorials/2016-09-27-segment-routing-mapping-server/) and [SR / LDP interworking tutorial](http://www.segment-routing.net/tutorials/2016-09-27-segment-routing-and-ldp-interworking/)